oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 ## How may we transition to Perl 7?

 We have invited _brian d foy_ to speak about the upcoming major release of Perl!
-He'll give us dive into the rationale behind this release, what to expect and how to transition your own codebase to the new version.
+With us, he'll make dive into the rationale behind this release, what to expect and how to transition your own codebase to the new version.

 The first part of this meeting will be done online and later published on [YouTube](https://www.youtube.com/channel/UCqMg7ia28fvx6iN08QR_-ig/videos).